 The Social Doctrine of the Catholic Church

-Christian revelation . . . promotes a deeper understanding of the laws of social living.
-The Church receives from the Gospel the full revelation of the truth about man.
+Christian revelation . . .
+Promotes a deeper understanding of the laws of social living.
+The Church receives from the Gospel, the full revelation of the truth about man.
 When she fulfills her mission of proclaiming the Gospel, she bears witness to man, in the name of Christ, to his dignity and his vocation to the communion of persons.
 She teaches him the demands of justice and peace in conformity with divine wisdom.

-The Church makes a moral judgment about economic and social matters when the fundamental rights of the person or the salvation of souls requires it.
+The Church makes a moral judgment about economic and social matters when the fundamental rights of the person or the salvation of souls require it.
 In the moral order, she bears a mission distinct from that of political authorities: the Church is concerned with the temporal aspects of the common good because they are ordered to the sovereign Good, our ultimate end.
 She strives to inspire right attitudes with respect to earthly goods and in socio-economic relationships …

 The Church’s social teaching comprises a body of doctrine, which is articulated as the Church interprets events in the course of history, with the assistance of the Holy Spirit, in the light of the whole of what has been revealed by Jesus Christ.
 This teaching can be more easily accepted by men of good will, the more the faithful let themselves be guided by it.

 —Catechism of the Catholic Church